catseye/toolshelf/README.markdown

     of these options should be fine.

-*   Add the following line to your `.profile`, or `.bash_profile`, or `.bashrc`, or the startup script for whatever POSIX-compliant shell you use:
+*   Add the following line to your `.profile`, or `.bash_profile`, or `.bashrc`, or the startup script for whatever POSIX-compliant Bourne shell-alike you use:

-        . /home/user/toolshelf/.toolshelf/init.sh /home/user/toolshelf/
+        export TOOLSHELF=/home/user/toolshelf/ && . /home/user/toolshelf/.toolshelf/init.sh

 *   Start a new shell and test that it works.